New content and a brand new graphic style will help readers discover the Cimbali Group’s museum. Buy it here!

 Ultimately, the book is a tribute to the history, technique, success and passion of an entire sector of Italian industry, and of a Group that has done great things with the knowledge, experience and – most important of all – people that form part of its shared heritage.

-The book is on sale at the MUMAC shop and will soon be available to order from all bookshops and online from the publisher.
+The book is on sale at the MUMAC shop and available to order from all bookshops and online from the publisher here.